LashcaPieterse/Simplify/docs/airalo-sync-cron.md

 If your Actions log shows `HTTP 500` and `{"error":"Airalo sync failed"}`:

+1. Check Vercel function logs for `/api/airalo-sync`; production debug diagnostics are intentionally disabled.
-1. Run the workflow manually with `mode=debug`.
+2. In a preview/staging deployment, run the workflow manually with `mode=debug`.
-2. Check debug JSON output for these fields:
+3. Check debug JSON output for these fields:
    - `airaloClientIdPresent`
    - `airaloClientSecretPresent`
    - `databaseUrlPresent`
    - `cronTokenPresent`
-3. If any of those are false, fix Vercel env vars and redeploy.
+4. If any of those are false, fix Vercel env vars and redeploy.
-4. Check Vercel function logs for `/api/airalo-sync` to get the exact exception stack.
+5. Check Vercel function logs for `/api/airalo-sync` to get the exact exception stack.

-The workflow also attempts a debug probe automatically after a failed `sync` run to speed up diagnosis.
+The workflow also attempts a debug probe automatically after a failed `sync` run.
+On production deployments this probe is expected to return 404, so the production function logs remain the primary diagnostic source.

 ## Alerting